This guide shows you how to work out annualised hours and holiday entitlement using myhrtoolkit as a powerful annualised hours calculation tool.

 Within myhrtoolkit, Annualised Hours is an additional value that you can apply to a Fixed hours setting.
 It allows the input of hours that you expect a user to work within the next 12-month period.
 You can enter the value as if they were a full time employee and the system calculates their annualised hours holiday entitlement for you.

 Working out how to calculate annualised hours is easy with myhrtoolkit, which automates a lot of the process for you.
 Read on to find out how myhrtoolkit can help.

 To add a user’s Annualised Hours, go to> .

 To enter the Annualised Hours value, selectunder the relevant period, type the full time value and click .

-An Annualised Hours value can be recorded for each separate Hours Status period (excluding Variable Hours).
+You can record an Annualised Hours value for each separate Hours Status period (excluding Variable Hours).